DISTINCTDISTINCTDISTINCTWhat is DISTINCT?

 The ouput tells us that:

-Re: the table salaries
+Re: the table salaries:

-?Multiple columns with DISTINCT
+emp_no?emp_no?Multiple columns with DISTINCT

 For example: